Maungakiekie LoopBeginner - Intermediate

 Keep following all the way around until you see the boundary move significantly away from track.
 Follow the boundary until it once again meets the track.
 Make sure to keep an eye on your map.
 Cross over the roads (Bollard Rd & Grand View Drive) and follow the track through the paddocks until you reach the sharp turn at Turama Rd / Tiwai Rd corner.
 Turn right up the hill and follow the path until you reach the turnstile and gate at the top of the hill.

 Once you go through the gate turn hard left and follow the inside of the fence down to the cattle grid.
 Cross over and then go back out along fence to park boundary and follow down to Manukau Rd.
-Turn left along front boundary and follow to the gate entrance.
+Turn right along front boundary and follow to the gate entrance.
 Look diagonally across to front right and you will see a path leading past the playground.
 Follow this path to the double gates.

 Go through and follow path to where it turns right up the hill.
 On the left of the path there is a track that follows the tree line up observatory hill through the grass to the road by the Summit Rd.

 There are currently no members to show for this trail.

 If you detour off the loop there's the summit of Maungakiekie.
 Off Grand View Drive theres a short (very short) bush walk.